-Specifies a maximum permissible TTL value.
-When loading a zone file using a maste rfile-format of text or raw, any record encountered with a TTL higher than max-zone-ttl will cause the zone to be rejected.
+Specifies a maximum permissible TTL value in seconds.
+For convenience, TTL-style time unit suffixes may be used to specify the maximum value.
+When loading a zone file using a masterfile-format of text or raw, any record encountered with a TTL higher than max-zone-ttl will cause the zone to be rejected.

 This is useful in DNSSEC-signed zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
-Themaxzone-ttl option guarantees that the largest TTL in the zone will be no higher the set value.
+The max-zone-ttl option guarantees that the largest TTL in the zone will be no higher than the set value.